kaylee-k/urban-district-store/README.md

 ### 3. MyCart

-The `MyCart` page displays the user's shopping cart with the ability to modify product quantities and proceed to checkout.
+The `MyCart` page displays the user's shopping bag with the ability to modify product quantities and proceed to checkout.
 This page is protected and only accessible to logged-in users.

 ### 4. NewProduct